 Ray Kurzweil reviews Rodney Brooks’ latest book on robotics for Wired Magazine.
 Brooks challenges Jaron Lanier’s claim that AI is “based on an intellectual mistake” and Kurzweil’s statements on reverse-engineering the brain and the date of the “Singularity.”
 Kurzweil responds.… read more

 Ray Kurzweil was invited to participate in the 2001 Fortune Magazine conference in Aspen, Colorado, which featured luminaries and leaders from the worlds of technology, entertainment and commerce.
 Here are his responses to questions addressed at the conference.… read more

 September 27, 2001 by Ray Kurzweil

 In preparation for the New York Times article, “In the Next Chapter, Is Technology an Ally?,” Ray Kurzweil engaged in a conversation with computer scientist Peter Neumann, science fiction author Bruce Sterling, law professor Lawrence Lessig, retired engineer Severo Ornstein, and cryptographer Whitfield Diffie, addressing questions of how technology and innovation will be shaped by the tragic events of September 11, 2001.… read more

 October 2, 2001 by Howard Gardner, Ray Kurzweil

 Ray Kurzweil and Howard Gardner discuss education, technology, pattern recognition and collecting electronic parts on Canal Street.… read more

 August 6, 2001 by Ray Kurzweil

-How technology is changing the ways in which wars are fought, written for “The Futurecast,” a monthly column in the Library Journal.… read more
+How to build a brain, written for “The Futurecast,” a monthly column in the Library Journal.… read more